A Closer Look at the Rasmussen University – Green Bay Campus

 - Ashwaubomay Memorial River Park

-Picture yourself at the Rasmussen College – Green Bay campus
+Picture yourself at the Rasmussen University – Green Bay campus

-If you want to learn more about the campus community, be sure to check out the Rasmussen College – Green Bay Campus Facebook page.
+If you want to learn more about the campus community, be sure to check out the Rasmussen University – Green Bay Campus Facebook page.